Dieterbe/anthracite/README.md

 ## Operational metrics report ##

 ![Screenshot](https://raw.github.com/Dieterbe/anthracite/master/screenshots/screenshot-opsreport.png)

+new: use the optional outage field for a key (in default config) + start/detected/recovered tag

 The event format and its tags are very loose.
 However, you can use specific tags to enable the ops reporting: